progit/progit/de/07-customizing-git/01-chapter7.markdown

 This tells Git that any file that matches this pattern (.doc) should use the "word" filter when you try to view a diff that contains changes.
 What is the "word" filter?
 You have to set it up.
 Here you’ll configure Git to use the `strings` program to convert Word documents into readable text files, which it will then diff properly:

 	$ git config diff.word.textconv strings

+This command adds a section to your `.git/config` that looks like this:

+	[diff "word"]
+		textconv = strings

+Side note: There are different kinds of `.doc` files.
+Some use an UTF-16 encoding or other "codepages" and `strings` won’t find anything useful in there.
+Your mileage may vary.

 Jetzt weiss Git, dass es Dateien mit der Endung `.doc`, wenn es ein Diff zwischen zwei Schnappschuessen versucht, durch den "word" Filter schicken soll, welcher durch das `strings` Programm definiert ist.
 Das erzeugt praktisch gut lesbare Textversionen Deiner Word Dateien bevor ein Diff mit ihnen versucht wird.